top of page

 Locust collective motion in the field (top, Israel Negev desert, spring 2013) and in the lab (bottom).
 Ariel & Ayali.
 2015, PLoS Computational Biology, 11(12), e1004522

-For many years, we are working to reveal the basis of locust coordinated swarming behavior.
+For many years, we have been working to reveal the basis of locust coordinated swarming behavior.
 Our research is largely focused on two major directions: The first, behavioral variance and collective motion, specifically, the intricate interactions between individual and group variance and their role in the generation and maintenance of collective behavior.
 The second, look at the functional aspects of sensorimotor perception and integration in collective behavior, specifically, visual processing and collective motion-related decision making in locust collective motion.

 Collaborating partners include, first and foremost, Gil Ariel (Mathematics, Bar-Ilan Univ.), Gal Kaminka and Noa Agmon (Comp.
 Eng., Bar-Ilan Univ.), Freddie Bruckstein (Comp.
 Eng., Technion)